Languages Other Than English: VSL and mainstream schooling

 The accreditation of VSL's education offers flexibility to some schools.
 The Victorian education department's decision to accredit VSL also validates its quality for parents and schoolteachers who might otherwise doubt its value.
 VSL frees up the compulsory study of LOTE in years 7-8 by having students complete their studies after school hours.
 Such an option is also available for senior students who desire to reduce their workload by offsetting it to after school hours.
-However, it is important to note that the Victorian government has processes to allow other institutions to become accredited with the Victorian Certificate of Education (VCE).
+However, the Victorian government has processes to allow other institutions to become accredited with the Victorian Certificate of Education (VCE).
 Thus, while VSL's professionalism and standard meets VCE standards, it is not unique in its educational quality.

-Due to VSL's recognition for VCE the education department requires all VSL teachers to hold, as a minimum, a provisional teacher registration.
+Due to VSL's recognition for VCE, the education department requires all VSL teachers to hold, as a minimum, a provisional teacher registration.
 Teachers are required to progress towards full registration, but the minimum is set due to the scarce number of heritage language teachers who are qualified.
 The education department does subsidize the attendance to training sessions.
 Furthermore, the recognition of VSL means that the classes held at mainstream schools have access to technology.
 One study found that institutions that rent school campuses were not granted access to their facilities.
 With the increasing role of technology in education VSL's ability to access school facilities enables teachers to be better equipped to teaching HLs.